Submission Guide

 This should produce an author-anonymized, single-column submission with line numbers.

-Word Authors: Based on our experiences with last year’s conference, we strongly encourage use of LaTeX.
+Word Authors: Based on our experiences with previous years’ conferences, we strongly encourage the use of LaTeX.
 If you choose to use Word, follow the tooling guidelines in the ACM Primary Article Templates AND Publication Workflow.

 Page Limits